buluma/gitlab-mirror-ci-action/README.md

 ```

 ## Setup

 Be sure to define the `GITLAB_PASSWORD` secret in `https://github.com/<namespace>/<repository>/settings/secrets`

-Before setup a token to use as `GITLAB_PASSWORD` here https://gitlab.com/profile/personal_access_tokens
+Setup a token to use as `GITLAB_PASSWORD` here https://gitlab.com/profile/personal_access_tokens

 The token must have `read_api`, `read_repository` & `write_repository` permissions in GitLab.

 For granular permissions create seperate users and tokens in GitLab with restricted access.

+### Credits

+Thanks to [SvanBoxel](https://github.com/marketplace/actions/mirror-to-gitlab-and-run-gitlab-ci) for the inspiration